pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 ## What are Kubernetes Secrets?

-Kubernetes Secrets, or [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for short, are a built-in Kubernetes solution to manage the lifecycle of secrets, which are sensitive data such as passwords, API keys, and tokens.
+Kubernetes Secrets, or [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for short, are a built-in Kubernetes solution to [manage the lifecycle of secrets](./what-is-secrets-management.md), which are sensitive data such as passwords, API keys, and tokens.
 These secrets are consumed by containerized applications directly thereby preventing exposure of sensitive data in code, Docker images, or configuration files.

-## Understanding Kubernetes Secrets

-One crucial aspect of securing applications is managing sensitive data.
-We will delve into the use of Kubernetes Secrets by following the lifecycle of database credentials.
-In particular, you'll learn how to perform the basic CRUD (Create, Read, Update, Delete) operations against a Secret.

 ## Why Use Kubernetes Secrets?